chapmanjacobd/que/README.md

 The default action `do` should append a task.

-## task execution
+## Task execution

-We should fork a '\$SHELL' and run the task command, because a user may expect his shell parser.
+We should fork a '\$SHELL' and run the task command, because a user may expect their shell parser.

 ## task states